What is Meaningful Use attestation?

-Attestation is the process of declaring to CMS that you’ve met the Meaningful Use requirements to qualify for Meaningful Use incentives.
-After your reporting period, you’ll submit values for objectives and Clinical Quality Measures (CQMs) online as part of the Meaningful Use attestation process.
+Attestation is the process of declaring to your state Medicaid agency that you’ve met the Meaningful Use requirements to qualify for Meaningful Use incentives.
+After your reporting period, you’ll submit values for objectives and Clinical Quality Measures (CQMs) online as part of the Meaningful Use attestation and report process.

-In the meantime view our Attestation Preparation Checklist to help you organize your documentation and ensure you’re tracking each required reporting item.
+View our 2016 Attestation Preparation Checklist to help you organize your documentation and ensure you’re tracking each required reporting item.
 You’ll need to hold on to any relevant documentation for at least six years, including:

 When attesting for the Medicaid EHR Incentive Program, you’ll prove your Medicaid patient volume each year and complete the process through your state Medicaid program.